 The kinds of records needed depends on the type of offset.
 The Conservation Cropping Protocol requires a farmer to prove the ownership of the field and the field practice (for example, field location, crop, machinery used), while the other protocols are quite different.
 For example, the Microgeneration Protocol requires accurate power production records.

 In the Conservation Cropping Protocol, ownership of carbon offsets default to the landowner.
 The owner’s signature is therefore needed to claim the offset.
 However, records kept by the renter are also required, so who claims the offset is a matter of negotiation between renter and landowner.
 Keeping in mind the income per acre is small, the renter usually ends up claiming the offsets.

 Technically, aggregators are not needed to use the offset market.
 In practice, the large industrial facilities that purchase offsets prefer to buy carbon offsets in large quantities and sign a single contract, rather than negotiate a number of contracts for small volumes.
 Aggregators act as project developers/compilers, plus manage the numerous requirements that go into creating and selling a viable offset.
 These include:

 Current aggregation companies working with the Conservation Cropping Protocol as of April 2021:

 Trimble (formerly AgriTrend) Aggregation: 1-877-276-7526

-While the offset selling price is divided by around a 1/3 to 2/3 Aggregator/Farmer split for Conservation Cropping offsets, this can vary.
+While the offset selling price has been normally divided by around a 1/3 to 2/3 Aggregator/Farmer split for Conservation Cropping offsets, this can vary.
 Other protocols may be different.